staalmannen/APExp/README.md

 **Modifications made to APE**

+***Starting material :*** Imported the latest 9front APE sources from git [x] (date: 2024-04-24) In addition, several patches from @lufia [x1, x2] to build libressl and curl (introduces pthread, include_next cpp support, etc) has been applied to the sources.
+This served as a base to add ports of third party libraries and utilities to enhance compatibility.

+Install paths have been modified so that libraries and binaries are installed in the local directory structure of APExp.
+A bind script (apexp.rc) in the root of APExp can be used to overlay APExp over the native APE.

 ***Libraries and headers***

-Imported the latest 9front APE sources from git [x] (date: ) In addition, several patches from @lufia [x1, x2] to build libressl and curl (introduces pthread, include_next cpp support, etc) has been applied to the sources.
 - wchar.h/wctype.h provided by the thin "libwtf", integrated in libutf
 - curses.h, term.h, panel.h provided by PDCursesMod (built with wchar)
 - regex.h provided by pcre2 (pcre2posix, version 10.432024-02-16)